fredgibbs/fredgibbs.github.io/courses/digital-futures-of-history/schedule.md

 ### Tuesday (Oct 10)
 {% include alert.html class='danger' title='DUE: Mapping Project Critique' text="
-~750-word critique (a visual essay in Markdown) of a GIS / map project "%}
+~750-word critique (a visual essay in Markdown and posted on GitHub) of a GIS / map project "%}
 * Instructions for our spatial history project